 Nor is it enough for government officials to promise to be careful in their enforcement of a rule that lawyers have reason to fear will suppress their speech.
 As the Supreme Court has observed, "The First Amendment protects against the Government; it does not leave us at the mercy of noblesse oblige.
-We would not uphold an unconstitutional statute merely because the Government promised to use it responsibly."74 Instead, the Court has rejected "[t]he Government's assurance that it will apply [a statute] far more restrictively than its language provides" because such an assurance "is pertinent only as an implicit acknowledgment of the potential constitutional problems with a more natural reading."75
+We would not uphold an unconstitutional statute merely because the

-71 Halaby & Long, supra note 29, at 245 ("Even crediting the existence of implicit bias as well as corresponding concerns over its impact on the administration of justice, one recoils at the dystopian prospect of punishing a lawyer over unconscious behavior.").
-See also, McGinnis, supra note 2, at 204-205; Dent, supra note 26, at 144.
-72 See, e.g., Joe, supra note 67 (ABA Model Rule 8.4(g) "addresses explicit attorney bias, but I argue that it also provides a vehicle for those tasked with governing attorney behavior to address implicit bias."); id. at 978n.70 ("[T]he rule's use of 'knows or reasonably should know' arguably includes an understanding and reflection of unconscious bias and its effects.").
+90 Halaby & Long, supra note 40, at 245 ("Even crediting the existence of implicit bias as well as corresponding concerns over its impact on the administration of justice, one recoils at the dystopian prospect of punishing a lawyer over unconscious behavior.").
+See also, McGinnis, supra note 4, at 204-205; Dent, supra note 29, at 144.

+91 See, e.g., Irene Oritseweyinmi Joe, supra note 86 (ABA Model Rule 8.4(g) "addresses explicit attorney bias, but I argue that it also provides a vehicle for those tasked with governing attorney behavior to address implicit bias."); id. at 978 n.70 ("[T]he rule's use of 'knows or reasonably should know' arguably includes an understanding and reflection of unconscious bias and its effects.").

-73 Halaby & Long, supra note 29, at 244 ("When a new anti-bias rule proved unsaleable without a knowledge qualifier, one was added, but only with the alternative 'reasonably should know' qualifier alongside.
-That addition was not subjected to comment by the public or by the bar or the ABA's broader membership.") (footnote omitted).
-74 United States v.
-Stevens, 599 U.S. 460, 480 (2010).
+92 Halaby & Long, supra note 40, at 244 ("When a new anti-bias rule proved unsaleable without a knowledge qualifier, one was added, but only with the alternative 'reasonably should know' qualifier alongside.
+That addition was not subjected to comment by the public or by the bar or the ABA's broader membership.")(footnote omitted).